This includes the following:

 - The amount of property available for division

-Our law firm has a wealth of experience in all aspects of the Act, not just economic disparity, but also contributions and maintenance of separate property.
+Kennelly Law has a wealth of experience in all aspects of the Act, not just economic disparity, but also contributions and maintenance of separate property.
 We can determine how the status of assets may have improved or deteriorated – depending on the length of the relationship.
 We will be able to draft a Relationship Property Agreement that caters to our client’s best interest and will ensure that this matter cannot be disputed in the future.

 CONTRACTION OUT AGREEMENT (AKA PRE-NUPTIAL AGREEMENT)

-It is important to note that under the Relationships Property Act, if you and your partner have been together for three years or more, any and all assets that were once the individual property of one party will become relationship property.
+It is important to note that under the Property (Relationships) Act, if you and your partner have been together for three years or more, any and all assets that were once the individual property of one party will become relationship property.
 This means that if a separation should occur, the aforementioned property/assets will become equally divisible.

 Contracting Out Agreements are not only for protecting clients who have a considerable amount of assets that they want to keep separate from their partner.
 It can also be mutually agreed upon document where both parties decide what is fair and how the property should be divided should the relationship come to an end.
 This will include income earned and property obtained in the future.